2018 LA Auto Show wrap-up: Audi, Jeep, Kia, Porsche and Rivian brought the heat

 The 2018 Los Angeles Auto Show was a good one, with more new cars, trucks and SUVs than one could easily shake a stick at.
-AutoMobility LA, as it's also known, proved why it's one of the most important auto shows in the calendar year by bringing out something new to entice just about everyone who loves cars.
-Anyone who sets foot in the Los Angeles Convention Center from Nov.
+Everything from the brutish Jeep Gladiator to the high-tech Rivian R1T, AutoMobility LA, as it's also known, proved why it's one of the most important auto shows in the calendar year by bringing out something new to entice just about everyone who loves cars.
+Anyone who sets foot in the Los Angeles Convention Center for the LA Auto Show from Nov.
 30 to Dec.
 9 during the show's public days will not be disappointed.

 While auto shows often tend to end up focusing on a single vehicle class -- think SUVs at the Chicago Auto Show or exotics at Geneva -- the LA show didn't seem to this year.
 But, as we learned from Seinfeld, something lacking a central focus can still be highly entertaining.
 With debuts ranging from the highly anticipated Wrangler-based Jeep Gladiator pickup to the next Kia Soul, Mazda3, Porsche 911 and all-new Hyundai Palisade SUV, Roadshow's staff found themselves pretty busy putting their butts in all the new seats.